Cosmographic constraints from late-time probes including fast radio bursts: Conclusions

-Fast radio bursts offer a novel avenue for estimating cosmological parameters.
-In this work, we harness their potential through two model-independent approaches: the reconstruct function with an artificial neural network (\texttt{ReFANN}) and cosmography.
-The \texttt{ReFANN} method utilizes an artificial neural network to reconstruct the Hubble parameter $H(z)$ from observational data, specifically CC, by mapping redshift to Hubble parameter values through hidden layers with an exponential linear unit (ELU) activation function.
-Cosmography, on the other hand, employs a Taylor series expansion of the scale factor to derive kinematic parameters ($H_0$, $q_0$, $j_0$) directly from observational data, thereby bypassing assumptions about the universe's composition.
-These methods mitigate model dependencies, leveraging datasets including 116 localized FRBs, 1701 SNe Ia light curves, DESI DR2 BAO measurements, and 35 CC data points to achieve robust constraints.
+Late-time observational probes provide a powerful and complementary framework for constraining the kinematics of cosmic expansion.
+In this work, we have combined multiple late-time probes, including fast radio bursts, within a cosmographic approach valid at low redshift ($z \lesssim 1$).
+This method employs a Taylor series expansion of the scale factor to derive kinematic parameters ($H_0$, $q_0$, $j_0$) directly from observational data, thereby bypassing assumptions about the universe's composition.
+It can mitigate model dependencies by leveraging datasets that include 114 localized FRBs, 1563 SNe Ia light curves, 7 DESI DR2 BAO measurements, and 27 CC data points to achieve robust constraints.
 The integration of these probes, combined through Bayesian inference with likelihood functions tailored to each dataset, enhances the precision of our results and addresses degeneracies inherent in individual probes.